pablodecm/phd_thesis/src/106_chapter_6.md

 component.
 The latter has been generated using $r=0.0$ and
 $\lambda=3.0$.
-A validation holdout from the training dataset of 200,000 observations is only used for computing relevant metrics during training and to control over-fitting.
+A validation holdout from the training dataset of 200,000 observations is used exclusively for computing relevant metrics during training and to control over-fitting.
 The final figures of merit that allow to compare different approaches are computed